 Why are we talking about the MBTA now?

-A number of companies in the oil and power-line sectors have already developed and implemented best practices to protect birds, some of which are simple and cheap.
+To limit incidental take, a number of companies, including in the oil and electric utility sectors, working with conservation groups and wildlife agencies, have already developed and often implemented best practices to protect birds, much of which are simple and cheap.
 Learn more about how companies can reduce bird deaths thanks to existing technology.

 How many birds are at risk?

-According to USFWS estimates, power lines kill up to 175 million birds a year.
-Communications towers rack up up to 50 million kills, and uncovered oil waste pits account for up to another 500,000 to 1 million.
-Data on wind turbines are harder to come by, but current estimates hover at about 300,000 bird fatalities a year.
+According to studies, power lines kill up to 64 million birds a year.
+Communications towers are estimated to kill up to 7 million birds per year, and uncovered oil waste pits account for up to another 500,000 to 1 million bird deaths every year.
+Data on wind turbines are harder to come by, but current estimates are approximately 234,000 bird deaths a year.